 To sum up, it’s important to state that the Double Diamond design process is not a step-by-step guide.
 Consider it as a never-ending cycle of iteration and delivery that helps you find the right solution and keep bringing value to your customers.

-How we created UI/UX design for a no-code graph visualization platform using the Double Diamond model
+How we created UI/UX for a SaaS platform with Double Diamond model

 Cylynx is a graph intelligence tool that converts graph data into business insights and speeds up data exploration and analysis.